adsherpa/zf-doctrine-data-fixture/README.md

 ---------------

 * You can only run one entity manager group at a time.
 If you need to run more create a script to run them in sequence.
 * The ServiceManager is injected into each DataFixtureManager at getServiceLocator() so you can use instantiators which run from that level.
-This makes the DataFixtureManager work like a plugin manager defined with `$serviceListener->addServiceManger()`.
+This makes the DataFixtureManager work like a plugin manager defined with `$serviceListener->addServiceManager()`.
 * You cannot use abstract factories.
-Each fixture must be individually addressed.
+Each fixture must be individually configured.
 * You can use instantiators.
 I suggest you do.